-After transport to our laboratory, beetles were identified and sexed the under a binocular microscope (Olympus SZX7).
+After transport to the laboratory, beetles were identified and sexed the under a binocular microscope (Olympus SZX7).
 Most of the beetles were randomly assigned to form breeding groups of at least four individuals (2 males and 2 females).
 Specimens from the same locality were kept together regardless of capture date to eliminate cross-breeding of different populations.
 These groups were formed to produce new progeny, which were observed throughout their development (breeding experiment).